-J.Ed Araiza is the head of the UCLA School of Theater, Film and Television’s M.F.A.
-Acting Program.
-He has a long and varied history working on multicultural, cross-disciplinary projects as a writer, director and performer.
-Araiza holds a B.A. in theater from Texas A&I University in Kingsville, Texas and studied journalism at San Antonio College.
+J.Ed Araiza has a long and varied history working on multicultural, cross-disciplinary projects as a writer, director and performer.
+He holds a B.A. in theater from Texas A&I University in Kingsville, Texas and studied journalism at San Antonio College.
 Early in his career, Araiza was a member of El Teatro de La Esperanza Company and worked at both the Los Angeles Actors Theatre and the Los Angeles Theatre Center.

 Araiza is a principal actor and original member of the SITI Company, founded by Tadashi Suzuki and Anne Bogart.
 SITI Company is one of the most important experimental theater ensembles in the world.
 He is a proponent of Suzuki and Viewpoints training and for more than 20 years has performed in productions in major national and international venues.
 These include the Kennedy Center in Washington, D.C.; the Olympic Arts Festival in Atlanta; the Brooklyn Academy of Music; Actors Theatre of Louisville; Los Angeles Theater Center; Minneapolis’ Walker Art Center; Harvard University’s American Repertory Theater; Scotland’s Edinburgh Festival; Germany’s Biennale Bonn festival; Japan’s Toga Festival; Ireland’s Dublin Theatre Festival; and Festival Le Standard Ideal, MC 93 Bobigny, in Paris.